Overview

 home/presentation/default/user/page.xsl

-user-page template for all users’ screens.
+template for all users’ screens.home/presentation/default/user/welcome.xsl

 home/presentation/default/user/settings.xsl

-The settings screen.
+settings

 home/presentation/default/user/unregister.xsl